openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

   oc create rolebinding foo-secret-reader --role=secret-reader --serviceaccount=openshift-ingress:router --namespace=<current-namespace>
   ```
 - To expose a user workload, the user would create a new Route with the
-  `.spec.tls.certificateRef` referencing the generated secret that was created
+  `.spec.tls.externalCertificate` referencing the generated secret that was created
   in the previous step.
 - If the secret that is referenced exists and has a successfully generated
   cert/key pair, the router will serve this certificate if all preconditions are met.